andrewrembrandt/candidate-assignment-java/README.md

 Proposal of Java interfaces (Note: Relations are not yet specified, use this interfaces as a starting point)

-:bulb: How you can easy correlate the 2 data sets?
+:bulb: How can you easily correlate the 2 data sets?
 Use a unique key / id available in both data sets :smirk:

+**Answer**

+The Gemeindenummer in the postcode data allows the linking between postcode communities and political communities.

 ### :memo: Assignment 3
 Implement all the other methods in ``Application.java`` that throw a runtime exception using your model / data structure that you have created in Assignment 1